Tupe Peko

-Siitupe Marcus "Tupe" Peko, (born September 19, 1978) is a former American Football offensive guard.
+Siitupe Marcus "Tupe" Peko, (born September 19, 1978) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the [Michigan State Spartans.

 Peko attended La Serna High School and first played at the collegiate level at Cerritos College before transferring to Michigan State University.
 He played in the NFL for 4 years, at first primarily as a backup and started in 11 games including playoffs before injuries plagued Peko.
-He was drafted in the seventh round of the 2001 NFL Draft.
+He was selected in the seventh round of the 2001 NFL draft with the 217th overall pick.
 He has played for the New York Jets, Indianapolis Colts, and Green Bay Packers.
 Peko is married to Valerie Peko and has 3 sons.
 Currently Peko works as a police officer with the Indianapolis Metropolitan Police Department.

 He is the older brother of Arizona Cardinals defensive tackle Domata Peko.
 He is also a cousin of football player Fou Fonoti.